Setting up and maintaining a Register of Registrable Controllers (RORC)

 A: Entities which are struck off need not file their RORC information with ACRA.

-Q I have appointed an RFA to maintain my entity’s RORC and to file the information with ACRA.
+Q I have appointed a Corporate Service Provider to maintain my entity’s RORC and to file the information with ACRA.
 Does this mean that it is no longer my entity’s responsibility to keep my RORC information updated?

-A: While an entity may authorise an RFA to set up and maintain its RORC and file the RORC information with ACRA, the legal obligations resides with the company, foreign company or LLP.
+A: While an entity may appoint a Corporate Service Provider to set up and maintain its RORC and file the RORC information with ACRA, the legal obligations resides with the company, foreign company or LLP.

 The company, foreign company, and LLP will be liable for any enforcement actions taken by ACRA for breaches of the RORC requirements.